jayrbolton/dat-wot/README.md

-# dat + pgp
+# dat + pgp for user interaction around data sharing

-This integrates dat with open pgp and a metadata system to allow for encrypted messaging and dat discovery among dat users tied to pgp pubkeys.
-This lib wraps dat-node and uses a functional, non-OO interface.
+This integrates dat with open pgp and a metadata system to allow for encrypted messaging and dat discovery among dat users tied to pgp keypairs.

 _what it does_
 - dat-pgp creates and manages a `metadat` dat directory that stores your pubkey and all your metadata